dahak-metagenomics/dahak/CONTRIBUTING.md

 happy to discuss the process.
 If your dataset is less than 5 GB in size, the [open science framework](https://osf.io) is a great, free place to put it.

-## I have a tool that I'd like to contribute to the project
+## I have a tool to contribute to the project

 Greater!
 The more tools the better.
 A major goal of this project to make more tools easy to use.
 We opted to do this by using or creating containerized tools.